ezrosent/wf_hash_writeup/writeup.md

 `search_backward` are wait-free, as fetch-add and store operations are wait-free (by assumption).

-`search_forward` consists of a loop that is will terminate after a thread finds the proper segment.
+`search_forward` consists of a loop that will terminate after a thread finds the proper segment.
 If the initial load of `head` (line 10) corresponds to an `id` of $x$, and `ind` corresponds to a segment with `id` $y$, then the loop will break after at most $y-x$ iterations.
-This follows directly from the argument for `cas` failures still guaranteeing progress above.
+This follows directly from the above argument that the loop makes consistent progress regardless of  `cas` failures.

 `search_backward` is simply a linked-list traversal.
 The only way that it could not terminate would be if an unbounded number of additional nodes were added